1991 Atlanta Falcons season

 The Atlanta Falcons season was the team's 26th season in the National Football League (NFL).
 It was also the final season they played at Fulton County Stadium, before moving into the Georgia Dome the following season.
 The season would be the most successful Atlanta had compiled in almost a decade, with the team recording a winning record and clinching a playoff berth for the first time in nine years.
 Additionally, the Falcons won their first playoff game since 1978, by defeating the New Orleans Saints 27–20 in the NFC Wild Card Game.
-The following they would lose to the eventual Super Bowl champion Washington Redskins 24–7 in the divisional round.
+The following week, they would lose to the eventual Super Bowl champion Washington Redskins 24–7 in the divisional round.

 The last remaining active member of the 1991 Atlanta Falcons was quarterback Brett Favre, who retired after the 2010 season.

 Offseason

 NFL draft

 The Falcons’ most notable selection in the 1991 NFL draft was future Hall of Fame quarterback Brett Favre, who was drafted in the second round, 33rd overall.
 Head coach Jerry Glanville disapproved of the selection and said it would take a plane crash for him to put Favre into the game.
 Favre's first pass in an NFL regular season game resulted in an interception returned for a touchdown.
 He only attempted four passes in his career at Atlanta, completing none of them.
 After the season ended, Favre was traded to the Green Bay Packers, where he remained for the following sixteen seasons.
 He went on to lead the Packers to eleven playoff appearances, two Super Bowl appearances, and their third Super Bowl title in Super Bowl XXXI.
 Favre also won three consecutive MVP awards, and was a 9-time Pro Bowler during his tenure in Green Bay.